luostrowski/Demultiplexing/Assignment-the-second/README.md

 **If you created your repo somewhere else, please move it to the above location!!!**

 Be sure to leave your feedback on their repositories by creating issues or by commenting.
-These comments should also be submitted to the Canvas assignment (to make grading easier on us.
+These comments should also be submitted to the Canvas assignment (to make grading easier on us).